FelixOnline/v2/content/articles/2013-5-23-horizing-to-the-challenge.md

 subtitle: >
   Tim Arbabzadah sees what some first years made of the Horizons courses
 date: "2013-05-23 21:49:59 +0100"

 # Attributes from Felix Online V1
 id: "3606"
 old_path: /news/3606/horizing-to-the-challenge
 aliases:
  - /news/3606/horizing-to-the-challenge
+imported: true
+comments:
+ -                                                                   HTML                                                                                         Notify me of followup comntmes via emailIf you live in a city theres a good chance theres some kind of local moms group lirtsesv or online forum those are always good places to solicit recommendationsI had a hard time getting a handle on what I was looking for until Id visited several very different centers and could see the differences Also I really love the other parents at my daycare and that makes me feel better about the quality I feel like theyre pretty similar to us in a lot of ways and that if theyre happy with the center its probably a good fit for us too The couple of times that I visited my current cen

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true